Varroa mite

 • May be seen on the thorax or nestled into abdominal folds of adult bees.

-• Obligate parasites of honey bees and do not survive for long away from a host.
+• Obligate parasites of honey bees and do not survive for long off a host.

 Habitat